ArduPilot/ardupilot_wiki/common/source/docs/common-camera-trigger-stratosnapperv2.rst

 with a simple GUI interface to define which PWM values will trigger what port.

-The IR device configuration is explained in `this video <https://player.vimeo.com/video/67660032>`__
+The IR device configuration is explained in this video

+.. vimeo:: 67660032
+   :width: 400
+   :height: 400

 Testing and mission planning
 ============================